rbowsley/lamplighthelp/source/16-7-6_Troubleshooting_Custom_Tabs_and_Fields.markdown

       If the correct person or role types are not showing, click on either ‘Tab label’ (for tabs) or ‘Field name’ (for fields) to edit the settings.

-   - If you have already selected which tabs to view in your personal settings, you will need to tick any new tabs before they will be visible in profiles.
+   - If you have already selected [which tabs to view in your personal settings](help/index/p/16.4.2), you will need to tick any new tabs before they will be visible in profiles.

    ![Selecting Tabs to View in Personal Settings](16.7.6c.png)

-   - To do this:
-      - Go to admin -> system administration -> Customise Lamplight -> Change my personal settings.
-      - Scroll down the page to ‘Profile tab order’ (about halfway down).
-      - Find the tab and click in the box next to it to select.
-      - Scroll to the bottom of the page and click ‘save’.
-      - Press F5 to refresh your system for this change to take effect.

 ### I have a tab showing in profiles with no fields in it, but I can’t see it in system administration.

-   This is a ghost tab.
+   This is a "ghost tab".
 This happens if you create a new tab, but then click away from the system admin page before adding any fields.
 It will show in profiles but it is not in the system admin list, so you can’t add fields or delete it.
 If you find that you have a ghost tab, please contact us (hello@lamplightdb.co.uk) and we will delete it for you.

 ##### Tags